About Protected TAVR™

 View a Protected TAVR Procedure

-The Sentinel CPS filters blood traveling through the arteries to the brain, and is removed at the end of the procedure.
+The Sentinel filters blood traveling through the arteries to the brain, and is removed at the end of the procedure.
 In clinical studies the system has been shown to significantly reduce the size and number of brain lesions, reducing the risk of neurological damage after the procedure.7, 8

 Protected TAVR Studies

 Watch Dr. Linke discuss key findings from the CLEAN-TAVI trial